minqiaowang/Database-Backup-Service-to-OCI/lab000/Database Backup Service to OCI.md

    Click **All Supported Platforms**, Accept the license agreement, and provide your OTN user name and password when prompted.
 Then download the ZIP file that contains the installer (**opc_installer.zip**) to your system. for example, the download file under the /home/oracle/Downloads directory.

 2. Open up a terminal window, cd into the /home/oracle/Download directory.
 Extract the contents of the zip file.
-The file contains two directories, **oci_installer** and **opc_installer**, and a README file.
+The file contains two directories: oci_installer and opc_installer, and a README file.

    ```
    [oracle@dbhost ~]$ cd /home/oracle/Downloads/